turnkeylinux-apps/tkldev/docs/README.rst

 include common TurnKey functionality or any of the custom TurnKey components.

-Sadly, we've gotten into the nasty habit of prepending TKL - the TurnKey Linux initials - to all things TurnKey but don't let that fool you.
+Sadly, we've gotten into the nasty habit of pre-pending TKL - the TurnKey Linux initials - to all things TurnKey but don't let that fool you.
 Under the hood TKLDev is 100% general purpose.